 You can run the main InvenioRDM application in two modes (choose one):

-- Containerized application and services (good for a quick preview)
+- Containerized application and services (good for a quick preview).

-cd my-site/ invenio-cli containers start --lock --build --setup
+invenio-cli containers start --lock --build --setup

-cd my-site/ invenio-cli install invenio-cli services setup invenio-cli run
+invenio-cli services setup

-Go and explore your InvenioRDM instance at on:
+Go and explore your InvenioRDM instance on:

 Self-signed SSL certificate